Jeong Yim: The legacy of Cheung Yim

 After the deaths of Cheung Yim in 1893 and Chan Ngau Sing in 1926, many students of the Fut San Great Victory (Hung Sing) dispersed and spread to various area's of Asia and the United States.
 Some of their students were Yuen Hai 阮系 (Lau Bun's Teacher) Lei Can, Huang Kuan, Zhang Sam bing, Tan Li, Huang Sei. took over Hong Kong Hung Sing Kwoon, Tarm Narp (Nap), Lui Charn (Tam Sam's Teacher), Tong Gun Sing, Sook Gong, and Lay Yun (Lau Chung's teacher).

 Yuen Hai 阮系 (? - Early 1900s) was a high ranking senior student of Cheung Yim 張炎-張洪勝宗師 that died between 1900 and 1920.
 While new information is constantly being discovered, Yuen Hai had lots of students.
 Their names have been lost to time, except as recorded in 1972, he had a student by the name of Mok Man Yan 莫民恩 whose father hired Yuen Hai and someone else to become his son's kung fu instructors.
-Later on, he went to train under Chan Yiu Chi (possibly because Yuen Hai passed away or moved away) for 6 years.
+Later on, he went to train under Chan Yiu Chi (possibly because Yuen Hai died or moved away) for 6 years.
 Mok Man Yan was a very respected acupuncture Dr, who also trained in internal medicine under a Dr Chen Cunren 陳存仁 in an acupuncture association.
 He later moved to Hong Kong and set up his practice there and became very well known in that industry after the war.
 Some of Mok's student's were Mok Yiu Wah 莫耀華, Chan Bing 陳炳, Yip Lim 葉廉, Ho Jung Sing 何宗聲, Leung Fai 梁輝.